Why Directors Predict Tough Studio Negotiations - ExBulletin

 A representative for the Alliance of Motion Picture and Television Producers, which represents major studios, declined to comment.

-Granted, the industry was poised that 2020 would be the year Hollywood would see its first strike since 2007.
-But the pandemic has removed any leverage unions had to leave.
+Certainly, the industry was on the alert that 2020 would be the year that Hollywood would see its first strike since 2007.
+But the pandemic removed any leverage the unions had to leave.

 And some industry veterans say it’s too early to predict whether a strike will take place this year.